-CHAPTER 2: OVERVIEW OF FACILITY AND EQUIPMENT Requirements
+CHAPTER 2: OVERVIEW OF FACILITY AND EQUIPMENT REQUIREMENTS

-1. To describe the supplies and resources needed for EIMC services.
+1. Describe the supplies and resources needed for EIMC services.

-DESCRIPTION: this chapter addressed the supplies and resources needed to start and/ or sustain EIMC programs.
-Please respond to the questions briefly after exploring the situation in your facility:\
+DESCRIPTION: this chapter address the supplies and resources needed to start and/ or sustain EIMC programs.
+Please respond to the questions briefly after exploring the situation in your facility:

-- 1. Who is responsible for adequate supplies and resource management in your facility? - 2.
-What is your role in assuring supplies and equipment's are appropriate for early infant circumcision? - 3.
+- 1. In your facility, making sure supplies and resources are available for services is whose responsibility? - 2.
+What is your role in assuring supplies and equipments are appropriate for early infant circumcision? - 3.
 After reviewing the list of supplies in the early infant circumcision manual do you think your facility can make the supplies available for services?

-CHAPTER 3: LINKAGES TO CARE AND COUNSELLING
+CHAPTER 3: LINKAGES TO CARE AND COUNSELING

-- 1. To explain the role of group education and individual counselling in EIMC. - 2.
-To Identify opportunities for educating parents and guardians about EIMC. - 3.
-To describe the key components of educating and counselling parents and guardians on EIMC. - 4.
-To demonstrate counselling skills needed to counsel parents or guardians about EIMC. - 5.
-To describe the process of linkage of EIMC to other reproductive health services
+- 1. Explain the role of group education and individual counseling in EIMC. - 2.
+To describe the process of linkage and referral of EIMC clients to other service delivery points - 3.
+Describe the key components of educating and counseling parents and guardians on EIMC. - 4.
+Demonstrate counseling skills needed to counsel parents or guardians about EIMC.

 DESCRIPTION: Read through the case study below and answer the questions.
-Refer to the chapter, as well as your clinic records and colleagues, if necessary.
+Refer to the chapter, as well as your clinic records and consult your colleagues, if necessary.